nesnahoj/v-school/projects/marioPestControl/marioReadme.md

 Opening an HTML document in browser
 Extra Credit
 Build Mario Pest Control website to be responsive, meaning it looks great when shrunk down to the screen size of a smart phone.

 Bob Ziroll-->

+I learned a great deal of info about JS, HTML nad especially CSS.
+Bootstrap was not used on this project.